 California was one of only 10 "May-issue" Conceal and Carry permits states (as opposed to "Shall-Issue").
 Which means they can choose to use the "good cause" to set impossible standards that no one other than the politically connected or big police donors, to meet the standards -- thus they violate the intent of the law that is supposed to allow C&C permits (not deny them).
 Stacked on top of California not having open carry, it means that you have a right to have a gun, you just can't ever take it anywhere in California.
 And it's been ruled before that such restrictions violate the people's Second Amendment rights.
-The State's A.G.
+The State's then A.G.
 (Kamala Harris) doesn't care about victims lives as much as her political career: and she had armed security guards, so that's all that mattered.

 Conceal and Carry in California